djalbat/occam-ide/README.md

 7. **Worker threads for custom grammars** Currently combined custom grammars are re-calculated whenever non-trivial changes are made to BNF or lexical pattern files.
 Whilst the custom grammars functionality is gratifyingly fast, re-calculating on nearly every key press nonetheless interferes a little with the user experience.
 So these calculations can be carried out in a worker thread.
 This could also pave the way for verification to be integrated with the IDE.

-There is no particular order and some items, for example the first, can be considered as desirable rather than strictly necessary.
+There is no particular order and some items, for example editing, can be considered as desirable rather than strictly necessary.
 The last item can be expended considerably but perhaps a first goal would be to just get verification working in memory, so to speak.